JGrantHill/JGrantHill.github.io/SLB_Data_Analytics/_sources/intro.md

 ## Recent Changes

-- WIP version of a Chapter on working with boxscore data.
+- Chapter on working with boxscore data to calculate both player- and team-level stats.
 - Initial version of the book, with most of the content focused on scraping data from websites.

 ## Want to Work Together on this Book?